oicr-gsi/pinery/pinery-client/README.md

         pinery.close();

-## Testing

-The Pinery client includes unit tests and integration tests.
-Unit tests are enabled, but integration tests are disabled by default because they require a real running Pinery service with known data to compare to.
-The server url and test data is configured in **/src/it/resources/it.properties**.
-The included integration test data comes from [OICR Staging LIMS](http://plims3.res.oicr.on.ca) and expects a Pinery service on localhost:8888.
-See [Pinery Development](https://wiki.oicr.on.ca/display/SEQPROD/Pinery+Development) for information on running a local Pinery webservice.
-To run the integration tests:

-    MAVEN_OPTS="-Xmx2048m -XX:MaxPermSize=1024m" mvn verify -DskipITs=false

 ## Support

 For support, please file an issue on the [Github project](https://github.com/oicr-gsi/pinery) or send an email to gsi@oicr.on.ca .